hphelion/documentation/devplatform/stackato/admin/server/upgrade.html.md

 Each node goes through the following process during an upgrade.

-1.  self-update
+1. Self-update
 2. Application Lifecycle Service version check
-3.  pre-upgrade validation
+3. Pre-upgrade validation
-4.  retire (DEA nodes only)
+4. Retire (DEA nodes only)
-5.  backup state
+5. Backup state
-6.  upgrade
+6. Upgrade
-7.  post-upgrade validation
+7. Post-upgrade validation
-8.  node restart
+8. Node restart

-Before any upgrade actions are performed, `kato node upgrade`{.docutils .literal} performs a self-update check to make sure it is running the latest code available.
+Before any upgrade actions are performed, `kato node upgrade` performs a self-update check to make sure it is running the latest code available.
 After this base check, the version of Application Lifecycle Service running on the node is checked against the latest version available.
-If a newer version of Application Lifecycle Service is available (or if the `--force`{.docutils .literal} option was used) the upgrade process begins.
+If a newer version of Application Lifecycle Service is available (or if the `--force` option was used) the upgrade process begins.

 **Note**